videojs/videojs-contrib-ads/docs/developer/states.md

 ## Postroll (extends AdState)

-This state begins when content ends for the first time, resulting in a `contentended` event.
+This state begins when content ends for the first time, resulting in a `readyforpostroll` event.
 A preroll may play during this state.
 This state leads to the AdsDone state; the ad plugin will not return to ContentPlayback for this source.

 <script>
 Diagram(